thefilesareinthecomputer/hey_data/README.md

     0.1.1 - 2023-12-01 moved speech output to a separate thread so that in the future the bot can listen while speaking.
     0.1.1 - 2023-12-02 added more user details in the .env file to personalize the output in various functions.
     0.1.1 - 2023-12-03 speech queue and speech manager have been implemented to prevent the bot from trying to say multiple things at once.
-    0.1.1 - 2023-12-03 wolfram alpha finction improved to consolidate specified pods from the api call rather than just the first pod.
+    0.1.1 - 2023-12-03 wolfram alpha function improved to consolidate specified pods from the api call rather than just the first pod.
     0.1.1 - 2023-12-03 screenshot function added.
     0.1.1 - 2023-12-03 verbal translation function added.
     0.1.1 - 2023-12-03 verbal translation function improved with native accents for translated speech.